Assessing Impacts Before We Go

 An EIA at any level needs to outline the intended activity, describe the current environmental state, identify the potential environmental impacts, and describe how those impacts will be avoided or mitigated to the fullest extent possible.

 Once completed an EIA is submitted to the Ministry of Foreign Affairs and Trade for assessment and approval.
 A notification of approval is issued by the Minister, which may include additional conditions to further regulate the activity.

 It is important for all those travelling to Antarctica to:

 - Be familiar with your EIA and the conditions of approval (which should be carried with you)

 - Know the specific sites and activities your event is approved for

 - Seek an amendment to the approval if your planned activities change

 - Ensure that you have any additional permits that might be required

-For further guidance on preparing an EIA see the below guidelines or contact Antarctica New Zealand’s Environmental Manager, Ceisha Poirot.
+For further guidance on preparing an EIA see the below guidelines or contact Antarctica New Zealand’s Environment and Policy Manager, Ceisha Poirot

 Additional information and guidance material below: